DarthMooMancer/Dwm-Dots/README.md

 ```
 yay -S brightnessctl kitty neovim npm picom-ftlabs-git xclip xorg-server xorg-xinit zsh
 ```
 - Also, I use the JetBrainsMono Nerd Font for everything.
-You can change the font or go to nerd fonts and install v2.3.3 and manually install them as they will work perfectly.
-Anything over v2.3.3 will break because the icons are not updated properly.
+You can change the font or copy the files from .local/share/fonts to your local dir and then run "fc-cache -fv"

 Cloning and Copying
 -------------------